 Mr Ridgway’s claims that the video footage is inconclusive saying “There were two cameras in the lounge where she fell but it appears only one camera, at the far side of the lounge, was working.
 Footage from that camera shows mum falling behind a chair, it doesn’t show her striking her head.”

-Mr Ridgway believes his mother must have suffered a second trauma to cause her injuries – as both the nurse and carers who attended to her, following her fall, stated in evidence that Doris displayed no bruising to her face following her fall.
+Philip and Paul believe their mother must have suffered a second trauma to cause her injuries – as both the nurse and carers who attended to her, following her fall, stated in evidence that Doris displayed no bruising to her face following her fall.
 When the senior nurse went off-shift at 8 am – some seven hours post-fall – the nurse told the court there was still no bruising – nor did he see any bruising the following evening when he worked the evening shift again.